Skip to main content

 A:

 Constellation wins on 24/7 carbon-free, company stability.
-Chariot Energy wins on solar buyback, community solar.
+Chariot Energy wins on solar buyback, battery integration, plan variety.
 Both deliver identical electricity through the same wires—the difference is pricing structure, customer service, and plan options.